daftn/slackbot/README.md

 the MsgHandler will be called.
 As the exchange moves to the next step if MsgHandler is the interaction method, the MsgHandler will not be called until an incoming message event happens on the exchange's thread.

+See [Exchanges](http://godoc-app.eng.qops.net/gitlab-app.eng.qops.net/derekn/slackbot#Exchange) in the godocs for functions available on the exchange that will be passed to the Handlers and MsgHandlers.

 **Example**:
 ```golang